arielsalminen/responsive-nav.js/README.md

 ### Responsive navigation plugin without library dependencies and with fast touch screen support.

-Responsive Nav is a tiny JavaScript plugin which weighs 1.6kb minified and gzipped and helps you to create a toggled navigation for smaller screens.
-It uses touch events and CSS3 transitions for the best possible performance.
-It also uses a “clever” workaround which makes it possible to transition from height: 0 to height: auto which isn’t normally possible with CSS3 transitions.
+Responsive Nav is a tiny JavaScript plugin which weighs only 1.6 KB when minified and Gzip’ed.
+It helps you deliver toggled navigation to small screens, and it uses touch events and CSS3 transitions for the best possible performance.
+It also contains a “clever” workaround that makes it possible to transition from `height: 0` to `height: auto`, which isn’t normally possible with CSS3 transitions.

 #### Features:

 * Simple, semantic markup.
-* Weighs only 1.6kb minified and gzipped.
+* Weighs only 1.6 KB when minified and Gzip’ed.
-* Doesn’t require any external libraries.
+* Doesn’t require any external library.
 * Uses CSS3 transitions and touch events.
-* Removes the 300ms delay between a physical tap and the click event.
+* Removes the 300 ms delay between a physical tap and the click event.
 * Makes it possible to use CSS3 transitions with height: auto.
-* Built accessibility in mind, meaning that everything works on the screen readers and JavaScript disabled too.
+* Built with accessibility in mind, meaning that everything works on screen readers and with JavaScript disabled, too.
-* Works in all major desktop and mobile browsers including IE6 and up.
+* Works in all major desktop and mobile browsers, including IE 6 and up.
 * Free to use under the MIT license.